GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/mapping-js-components-to-gutenberg-blocks/en.md

 # Mapping JS components to (Gutenberg) blocks

-This recipe _(inspired by [`Automattic/vip-block-data-api`](https://github.com/Automattic/vip-block-data-api/#preact-example))_ presents an example [Preact](https://preactjs.com/) app that queries for block data and maps it into customized JavaScript components.
+This recipe presents an example [Preact](https://preactjs.com/) app that queries for block data and maps it into customized JavaScript components.

 <div class="doc-config-highlight" markdown=1>